DataScienceAndEngineering/deep-learning-final-project-project-sidewalk/docs/Report.md

 This process was rather complex as model training performance needed to be finetuned to make up for class imbalances, but also, the architecture required refinement to ensure proper learning without purely memorizing the training data.
 To this end, we explored multiple options for the loss function and the number and size of dense layers in the obstruction classification section.
 We utilized Focal Binary Cross Entropy (Lin et al., 2017), Weighted Binary Cross Entropy, and Binary Cross Entropy for obstruction loss functions.
 We explored dense layers ranging from 2 layers with 11 and 1 nodes to 4 layers with 64, 32, 16, and 1 nodes.
 Due to the long time required for training, not all attempts completed a full 20 epochs (~12 hours).
 For consistency of evaluation, we limit our analysis to models that completed a full 20-epoch training session.

-The first model which we will call ‘Simple_Dense’ that  we choose to evaluate follows the structure of the MaskRCNN classifier head.
+The first model which we will call `Simple_Dense` that  we choose to evaluate follows the structure of the MaskRCNN classifier head.
 This model has one Dense layer with two nodes - for classifying 0: non-obstructions and 1: obstructions.
 We call this portion of the network the obstruction head.
 As the classifier head calculates the loss using the categorical cross entropy, the obstruction head utilizes binary cross entropy to propagate its losses.
-We expanded upon this model, adding additional complexity through three additional dense layers.
+We expanded upon this model, adding additional complexity through three additional dense layers, we call this second model `Shared_Dense`.
 All four dense layers had the following number of nodes: 64, 32, 16, and 1.
 We expected for this initial expanded model to overtrain significantly, which would inform us the task is obtaininable, and the network could be simplified to increase validation performance.

 # **Evaluation**
 Deep learning models can quickly achieve a very good result in the field of image segmentation, object detection and image classification using GPU.
 An alternative way to achieve a good result without GPU is random forest, since it is known to perform great with large datasets like images.
 For our baseline model we have trained 3 models for image segmentation, object classification and obstruction classification.
 After a lot of preprocessing and hyper tuning our model, it achieved a very low dice score for segmentation.
 Our baseline segmentation model achieved a 7.7% dice score with 17% precision and only 5% recall rate.